PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-06-20 06:40:49
+Last updated: 2024-06-20 06:41:24
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: The legacy of that shield is... complicated. - Sam Wilson